e22m4u/js-trie-router/README.md

 - `postHandler` is executed after each route handler.

-The `addHook` method of a `Router` instance accepts a hook name as the first parameter and the hook function as the second.
+The `addHook` method of a `Router` instance accepts a hook name as the first parameter and a hook function as the second.

 ```js
 router.addHook('preHandler', (ctx) => {